odeialba/moodle-docker/README.md

 This repository contains Docker configuration aimed at Moodle developers and testers to easily deploy a testing environment for Moodle.

+This repository more specifically is adapted to run multimple instances of Moodle.
+Each of them will be placed in a directory under the main `MOODLE_DOCKER_WWWROOT` directory, named with the subdomain name that later will be used to access it.

 ## Features:
 * All supported database servers (PostgreSQL, MySQL, Micosoft SQL Server, Oracle XE)
 * Behat/Selenium configuration for Firefox and Chrome